pogon0/Pogono-clock-for--bersicht/README.md

-# Pogono clock for Übersicht
+# Pogono Clock for Übersicht

 A small clock-widget with date in Swedish for Übersicht.